thi-ng/umbrella/packages/pointfree/README.md

 ## About

 [Pointfree](https://en.wikipedia.org/wiki/Concatenative_programming_language)
-functional composition via lightweight (~3KB gzipped), stack-based DSL:
+functional composition via lightweight (~3KB gzipped), stack-based embedded DSL.

-- powerful, concise syntax
+This module implements the language's core components in vanilla ES6 and is perfectly usable like that. **The related [@thi.ng/pointfree-lang](https://github.com/thi-ng/umbrella/tree/master/packages/pointfree-lang) module defines an actual language with a powerful and more concise syntax around this module and might be better suited for some use cases.**

+Current features:

 - words implemented as tiny vanilla JS functions (easily extensible)
 - optimized pre-composition/compilation of custom user defined words (see [comp.ts](https://github.com/thi-ng/umbrella/tree/master/packages/pointfree/src/comp.ts))
 - dual stack (main & stash/scratch space)